 Positive earnings surprises may send a stock soaring, while a negative earnings surprise may prompt a stock to decline.
 Investors like to see mergers, acquisitions, and divestitures that may benefit one or both companies as they fill a void in their business portfolio or raise capital from a sale.

-Although we discuss stocks in this post, with inflation at high levels, investors should invest in the Series I government savings bonds now paying returns of 9.62% as of May 1, 2022!
+Although we discuss stocks in this post, with inflation at high levels, investors who invested in the Series I government savings bonds received high (9.62% returns) in May 2022.

 Investment Biases Affect Decisions